Alpha Pictoris: Properties

-Alpha Pictoris is larger than the Sun, with twice the mass and a 60% greater radius.
-It is radiating 13 times as much luminosity as the Sun from its outer atmosphere at an effective temperature of 7550 K. At this heat, the star glows with the white hue of an A-type star.
+Alpha Pictoris A is larger than the Sun, with a 60% greater mass and a 355% greater radius.
+It is radiating 40 times as much luminosity as the Sun from its outer atmosphere at an effective temperature of 7550 K. At this heat, the star glows with the white hue of an A-type star.

+It is also one of the brightest known Delta Scuti variables.
 The space velocity components of this star in the galactic coordinate system are U = -22, V = -20 and W = -9 km/s.

-Data from the Hipparcos mission indicate this may be an unresolved binary system with a companion orbiting at a semimajor axis of around 1 AU, or the same distance that the Earth orbits from the Sun.
+Data from the Hipparcos mission uncovered the presence of a binary companion with a companion orbiting at a semimajor axis of around 3.25 AU, or three times the distance from Earth to the Sun.
 Alpha Pictoris is an X-ray source, which is unusual for an A-type star since stellar models don't predict them to have magnetic dynamos.
 This emission may instead be originating from the companion.